Assassin's Creed: Assassin's Creed Identity

 Assassin's Creed Identity was a third-person role-playing video game for iOS and Android devices that was released worldwide on February 25, 2016, following a soft-launch in Australia and New Zealand in 2014.
 It was the first mobile game in the series to feature a fully explorable 3D environment, and took place alongside the events of Assassin's Creed: Brotherhood.
 In Identity, players created their own custom Assassin and completed missions for the Brotherhood in Italy, while interacting with various characters from the mainline games, like Ezio Auditore and Niccolò Machiavelli.
 The game's servers were shut down in October 2021, and it is no longer playable.

-Untitled Civil War game
+Project Scarlet

-An untitled game had started development around 2024.
-It was set during the American Civil War and featured a black slave that had escaped, was recruited by the Assassins, and then proceeded to combat racist groups like the Ku Klux Klan.
-Ubisoft cancelled the title after the backlash over Yasuke in Shadows and the unease in the political climate in the U.S. during 2024.
+An untitled Assassin's Creed game, known simply by the working title Project Scarlet, had started development around 2024.
+It was set during the American Civil War and featured a Black slave that had escaped, was recruited by the Assassins, and proceeded to combat racist groups like the Ku Klux Klan.
+Ubisoft cancelled the title after the backlash over Yasuke's portrayal in Assassin's Creed Shadows and the unease in the political climate in the U.S. during 2024.